 The ability to answer emails on the go is an absolute necessity these days; going a day without responding to someone’s email to you is just unacceptable.

 Since some of your most personal and private communications can go through the Gmail account, make sure that it’s as secure as possible.

 Verify critical Gmail Settings immediately to make sure you’re as protected as possible.
 At the onset have at least one alternative email address configured, and at least one mobile phone number added.
 With these two things, you’re guaranteed to never get locked out of your account, because Google can email or SMS your new password to you.

-You’ll also notice that there’s a field for 2-Step Verification.
-If your status is “Off” like the one above, you may want to consider enabling it for ultimate security.
+You’ll also notice in the Password & sign-in method section that there’s a field for 2-Step Verification.
+If your status is “Off”, you may want to consider enabling it for ultimate security.

 How does 2-Step Verification work?

 2-Step Verification goes beyond a simple password login.
 It requires that you type in a special code that is displayed on your phone.
 You can choose to have this happen every single time you log into your account, or only once whenever you sign into a new computer or mobile device.

 2-step verification is more secure than just a password login, because even if hackers or anyone else happens to steal your account password, they won’t be able to access your account unless they’ve also managed to steal your phone, which isn’t very likely.